Pay de Queso is Mexico’s version of cheesecake. Literally translated it means “cheese pie.”

 - Room temperature eggs are what bind the cheesecake together.

-- Salt is to enhance the flavor.
+- Pinch of Salt is to enhance the flavor and to add a salty note.

 - Heavy whipping Cream is found in the dairy section next to the milk.
+Using regular cow’s milk is a good substitute, but cream is preferred to create a rich texture.

-How to Make the Pie Crust
+🥧 Making the Pie Crust

 - Add the pie crust ingredients to a food processor or a blender.